This article was updated on January 23, 2024.

 Decisions based on optimized models

 Automated decision engines use your strategy and the available data to quickly return a decision.
-Machine learning models may be able to score consumers who aren’t scorable by traditional credit models, expanding your potential customer base while furthering financial inclusion goals without increasing risk.
-They can also more accurately score applicants and narrow the band (and potentially the number of applications) that requires manual reviews.4
+Machine learning models can score consumers who aren’t scorable by traditional credit models, expanding your potential customer base while furthering financial inclusion goals.
+They can also more accurately score applicants and narrow the band (and potentially the number of applications) that requires manual reviews.5

 Automation in action: Atlas Credit, a small-dollar lender, wanted to modernize its lending with customized and automated systems.
 Experian helped them build a custom machine learning credit risk model and optimized their decision strategy and cutoffs.
 The results exceeded Atlas Credit’s goals, and the company nearly doubled their loan approval rates while decreasing risk losses by 15 to 20 percent.

 Automated, fast decisions based on machine learning and AI analytics might raise some compliance flags—but we’ve moved beyond black box models.
-You need to be aware of and follow all the applicable regulations, and you can use AI and machine learning in precise ways to increase your efficiency (through automation and optimized models) while having fully explainable and compliant results.
+You need to be aware of and follow all the applicable regulations, and you can use AI and machine learning in precise ways to increase your efficiency while having fully explainable and compliant results.

 Experian’s automated offerings build on a history of success